 Your Assembly Lines are defined through yml-based configuration files:

-shippable.yml is used to configure your continuous integration (CI) workflow.
+A YAML based configuration file, shippable.yml, is used to configure your continuous integration (CI) workflow.
 This is the only file you need if you want to only use Shippable for CI.
 It must reside at the root of your repository.
 Read more...

 If you're using Shippable for CI only, follow these instructions to enable your repository.